 Other recognized payment platforms depending on the applicant’s country

-The fees are payable upon submission of the Electronic Travel Authorization (ETA) application online or at the port of entry for those eligible for visa on arrival.
+You must pay the fees when you submit your Electronic Travel Authorization (ETA) application online.
+If you are eligible for a visa on arrival, you can also pay at the port of entry.
 Applicants must check the most recent fee structure before applying as these can be subject to change.
-They must ensure that their payment source is internationally valid and keep records of transactions for reference or in case of any discrepancies that may arise.
+They need to make sure their payment source works internationally.
+They should also keep records of transactions for reference or if any issues come up.

 Sri Lanka Visa Validity and Extension

-When travellers obtain a visa to Sri Lanka, they must be aware of its validity period and the conditions for an extension.
+When travelers get a visa to Sri Lanka, they should know its validity period and how to extend it.
 The validity of a Sri Lankan visa depends on the type issued:

 Tourist visas are typically valid for 30 days from the date of arrival.